Thermal Expansion Facts for Kids

-Thermal expansion is the tendency of matter to increase in length, area, or volume when it gets warmer.
+Thermal expansion is the process where matter increases in size, either in length, area, or volume, when it gets hotter.

 Types Of Thermal Expansion